strangenewcoder/VeeamDesigner-public/walkthrough.md

 - A **one-time setup phase** that builds and normalizes a local database of Veeam port information from the official documentation
 - A **per-project generation phase** that produces Draw.io diagrams and firewall rule outputs from a user-defined infrastructure description

-To support this, a set of utility scripts was created.
+To support this, a set of utility scripts was created an are provided under the `utility/` directory.

 ## Data source and initial exploration